Sports Concussions and Sandbagging

 - Use a tool that has built-in validity indicators to help detect potential sandbagging or underperformance

-Get more information about how ImPACT’s validity indicators work in the 2019 Concussion Research Update: Mastering ImPACT’s Validity Indicators.
+Get more information about how ImPACT’s validity indicators work in this video-on-demand training course.